ClinSeq/autoseq-snakemake/docs/quick_start.md

         --libdir /path/to/INBOX/ --umi --cores 8
 ```

-To know about the description of each of these parameters, visit [pipeline parameters](quick_start.md#pipeline-parameters)
+To learn more about the description of each of these parameters, visit [pipeline parameters](quick_start.md#pipeline-parameters)

-### Tracing Error:
+### Error Tracing:

-If the pipeline failes for any reason, you can check the error either by opening screen using the command `screen -r autoseq_run` or you can check the analysis log.
-The analysis log will usually be saved under `/path/to/autoseq-output/sdid/*/.snakemake/log/date_time.snakemake.log` file.
-Once you open this file, you can check for the rule in which the error has occured and open the corresponding log file.
-The log file for each tool will be present in `/path/to/autoseq-output/sdid/*/logs/`.
-Check if you can resolve the error, else, please feel free to reachout to our bioinformatics team.
+If the pipeline fails for any reason, you can trace the error by reopening the screen session using the command `screen -r autoseq_run` or by checking the analysis log.
+The analysis log is typically located at `/path/to/autoseq-output/sdid/*/.snakemake/log/date_time.snakemake.log` After opening the log file, identify the rule where the error occurred and then check the corresponding log file, which can be found in`/path/to/autoseq-output/sdid/*/logs/`.
+If you are unable to resolve the error, please feel free to contact our bioinformatics team for assistance.

 ### Relaunching Sample:

-Once you have identified and resolved the error, you can relaunch the sample with snakemake option `--smk-opt "--rerun-incomplete"`.
-This option will enable snakemake to re-start the analysis from the step where the error has occured, so that you can save time.
-Here is the command to re-launch the failed sample.
+Once you have identified and resolved the issue, you can relaunch the sample using the Snakemake option `--smk-opt "--rerun-incomplete"`.
+This option allows Snakemake to restart the analysis from the point where the error occurred, saving time.
+The following commands will help you relaunch the failed sample.

 **If you are using conda to launch samples**
 ```